Medically Reviewed

 The idea that what you eat affects how you think is no longer a folk wisdom observation β it is a well-supported scientific principle grounded in our understanding of the gut-brain axis, the bidirectional communication system connecting the enteric nervous system of the gut with the central nervous system of the brain.
 For people with coeliac disease and non-coeliac gluten sensitivity, cognitive symptoms including brain fog, difficulty concentrating, poor short-term memory, and mood changes are among the most commonly reported but least discussed manifestations of gluten exposure β and these symptoms often overlap with those addressed through anti-inflammatory dietary strategies.
 The key takeaway is that gluten-related cognitive symptoms are not psychological in origin β they have identifiable neurobiological mechanisms β and for susceptible individuals, eliminating gluten may produce meaningful improvements in mental clarity and mood that parallel improvements in gut health.
+This gut brain connection gluten guide is designed to be the single resource you keep open while you actually cook, shop, or plan β practical first, evidence second, padding never.
+By the end you will understand the gut brain connection gluten fundamentals well enough to adapt them to your own kitchen rather than follow them as a fixed recipe.

 The Gut-Brain Axis: A Two-Way Communication System